 An Overview of the ARC 30 Day Inpatient Rehab

-One of the distinguishing features of ARC’s 30 day drug inpatient rehab is its focus on comprehensively diagnosing and treating the foundational factors that contribute to addiction.
-Because the length of time is relatively short, ARC’s cross-disciplined staff and therapists utilize the 30 days of in-house treatment to suss out the primary, addictive pathology that motivates and gives shape to one’s condition.
-Invariably this includes detecting, diagnosing, and treating what are referred to as co-occurring disorders (what is also known as dual diagnosis – more below), which are secondary mental health disorders that have, over a period of time, complicated the primary addictive illness.
+One of the distinguishing features of ARC’s 30 day inpatient rehab is its focus on comprehensively diagnosing and treating the foundational factors that contribute to addiction.
+Because the length of time is relatively short, ARC’s cross-disciplined staff and therapists utilize the 30 day inpatient rehab Los Angeles treatment to suss out the primary, addictive pathology that motivates and gives shape to one’s condition.
+Invariably this includes detecting, diagnosing, and treating what is referred to as co-occurring disorders or dual diagnosis–more below.
+These are secondary mental health disorders that have, over a period of time, complicated the primary addiction.

-The presence of co-occurring disorders in addicted populations is significant, and ARC’s staff is trained to provide the care necessary to address these interlacing conditions.
-Our methodology is a combination of the most effective, evidence-based techniques available, in addition to alternative modalities of treatment, to help people who have previously been unsuccessful in other traditional treatment settings.
-This means that over the course of the client’s 30 days of residential care we assess, diagnose, and administer individualized treatment protocols that reveal the root causes of the individual’s addiction in order to create the most successful, personalized treatment program possible.
+The presence of co-occurring disorders in addicted populations is significant.
+The highly-trained ARC’staff provides the care necessary to address these interlacing conditions.
+Our methodology is a combination of the most effective, evidence-based techniques available.
+We also use alternative modalities of treatment, to help people who have previously been unsuccessful in other traditional treatment settings.
+This means that over the course of the client’s 30 day inpatient rehab we assess, diagnose, and administer individualized addiction treatment services that reveal the root causes of the individual’s addiction in order to create the most successful, personalized treatment program possible.

-The phases of ARC’s 30, 60, and 90 day programs consist of several components that remain fixed regardless the duration of time the addict remains in treatment.
-And, although each phase is in its own way autonomous from the phase preceding, they nonetheless run concurrently and guide the overall trajectory of treatment; with each phase specially tailored to meet the specific needs of the client wherever they are in their own particular recovery continuum.
+The phases of ARC’s 30, 60, and 90 day programs consist of several components that remain fixed regardless of the duration of time the addict remains in treatment.
+Although each phase is autonomous from the phase preceding, they nonetheless run concurrently and guide the overall trajectory of treatment.
+We tailor each phase to meet the specific needs of the client wherever they are on the recovery continuum.
 These phases include:

-Every client who enters ARC is treated as an individual who brings to the table a specific set of issues and disorders that are unique to their physiology, mental health history, and family background.
-As such, personalized, clinical decisions regarding treatment plans are always employed in favor of therapeutic generalities.
+Every client who enters ARC is an individual who brings to the table a specific set of issues and disorders unique to their physiology, mental health history, and family background.
+As such, personalized, clinical decisions regarding treatment plans always employ therapeutic generalities.
 Care is taken during the primary assessment and intake, which continues throughout treatment, to calibrate services to meet the changing needs of each individual.
-This is fundamentally what separates ARC from other treatment centers: The insistence on gauging services according to the needs of the individual; and meeting the client where they’re at.
+This is fundamentally what separates ARC from other treatment centers.
+We insist on gauging services according to the needs of the individual and meeting the client where they’re at.

-During the second phase of treatment, ARC utilizes what are referred to as evidence-based tools to ensure that the individual’s clinical needs are met.
+During the second phase of treatment, ARC uses evidence-based tools to ensure that the individual’s clinical needs are met.
 This is a critical juncture in an addict’s early recovery, which is defined by continual transitions.
 It is usually a period of intense growth that often generates feelings of exhilaration and fear.
-The fear component is natural – in fact essential – because it indicates that the addict, willingly or unconsciously, is engaged in the process of challenging old belief systems and erecting a new self-image.
+The fear component is natural, even essential because it indicates that the addict is engaged in the process of challenging old belief systems.
+Then they can erect a new self-image.
 Through both intensive individual therapy and rigorous group processing, destructive patterns of behavior are analyzed, and faulty modes of reacting are deconstructed.

 One of ARC’s distinguishing features is the way it seamlessly incorporates and utilizes the social aspect of the community as a therapeutic tool where people can practice new communication skills and new coping strategies.
 By providing a supportive environment where they continually refine how to interact with their peers, residents are encouraged to practice socializing and having their needs met once they have left the security of the residential program.

 In their own way, aftercare services are as important as primary care services.
 This transitional phase inevitably challenges the addict, which is not necessarily a negative phenomenon.
 It is, rather, a moment of experiential insight that will enable the addict to identify issues that remained elusive while in residential treatment.
 When a client is preparing to leave treatment the nature of the support they receive can alter the entire trajectory of their recovery.
 It is imperative that the support provided be as clinical and therapeutic as it is communal and social.
-Individuals coming out of primary care are typically both fragile and frightened, without knowledge of how their new lives will take shape.
-Assisting them to continue their growth, minus the structure of inpatient care, is absolutely pivotal to long-term sobriety.
+Individuals coming out of primary care are typically both fragile and frightened.
+They don’t have any knowledge of how their new lives will take shape.
+Assisting them to continue their growth, minus the structure of inpatient care is absolutely pivotal to long-term sobriety.
 An alumni program helps in this regard.

 30 Day Treatment and Dual Diagnosis